 Week 15: Dec.
 2–5

 Workshop hours: Dec.
 7 from 1 to 4 p.m. in Weimer 3020.
-This will be your last chance to meet with me about the project.
+This will be your last chance to meet with me about your final project.

 Project Due Date